-The notes will be offered at varying prices related to prevailing market prices.
-The purchase price of the notes to the selling agent will be the price set forth on the cover page of this pricing supplement.
+The notes have been offered at varying prices related to prevailing market prices.
+The purchase price of the notes to the selling agent is the price set forth on the cover page of this pricing supplement.
 You must have an account with the selling agent to purchase the notes.